-We are now taking applications for LAUNCH Crew Interns for Fall 2015 and Spring 2016.
+We are now taking applications for LAUNCH Crew Interns for Spring and Summer 2016.

 The LAUNCH Crew program offers a competitive and comprehensive experience that will build your resume and your network, while engaging in live, corporate projects.
 LAUNCH Crew members work as part of a diverse team that includes MBA students, Law students, and junior/senior undergrad business and engineering students.

 Click for the Crew Member Position job description.

 Deadline for Summer 2016 is Friday, April 8th

 LAUNCH Crew application is open to all graduate programs, as well as junior and senior business, business fellows, and engineering undergrads.
 Please complete the LAUNCH Crew Application